redsanket/spark/external/hadoop/guide/hdfs/faq/hdfs-qa-part-01.rst

 * The relevant object store access credentials must be available in the cluster configuration, or be otherwise available in all cluster hosts.

-See Bdml-guide - `On Prem vs. Public Cloud <https://git.vzbuilders.com/pages/developer/Bdml-guide/#moving-data-to-and-from-public-cloud-and-on-prem>`_
+See Bdml-guide - :yahoo_github:`On Prem vs. Public Cloud <pages/developer/Bdml-guide/#moving-data-to-and-from-public-cloud-and-on-prem>`

 Copying Between HDFS and User Machine Without Temp
 --------------------------------------------------

 HDFS Proxy is the most common way of bringing data onto the grid or out of the grid.
-See `Bdml-guide - GDM Cookbook: When to Use HDFS Proxy <https://git.vzbuilders.com/pages/developer/Bdml-guide/migrated-pages/GDM_Cookbook/#when-to-use-hdfs-proxy>`_
+See :yahoo_github:`Bdml-guide - GDM Cookbook: When to Use HDFS Proxy <pages/developer/Bdml-guide/migrated-pages/GDM_Cookbook/#when-to-use-hdfs-proxy>`

 Loading data between HDFS and other products?
 ---------------------------------------------

 Check the following resources:

-* Bdml-guide - `Pig script output to HDFS <https://git.vzbuilders.com/pages/developer/Bdml-guide/quickstart/#pig-script-output-to-hdfs>`_
+* Bdml-guide - :yahoo_github:`Pig script output to HDFS <pages/developer/Bdml-guide/quickstart/#pig-script-output-to-hdfs>`
-* Bdml-guide - `Run HDFS via Hue <https://git.vzbuilders.com/pages/developer/Bdml-guide/quickstart/#run-hdfs-via-hue>`_
+* Bdml-guide - :yahoo_github:`Run HDFS via Hue <pages/developer/Bdml-guide/quickstart/#run-hdfs-via-hue>`

 What is the right way to ftp a file on hadoop?